AT&T has well-priced internet plans, but its fiber internet brings the most value and fastest speeds.

-If you’re eyeing gig speeds, AT&T Fiber’s price for its 940 Mbps plan is hard to beat.
-But for an extra bit of NOS to jump ahead in the race, Xfinity’s 1,200 Mbps plan costs $10 less a month than the AT&T Fiber 940 Mbps plan.
+If you’re eyeing gig speeds, AT&T Fiber’s price for its 1000 Mbps plan is hard to beat.
+But for an extra bit of NOS to jump ahead in the race, Xfinity’s 1,200 Mbps plan costs the same as the AT&T Fiber 1000 Mbps plan.
 Otherwise, AT&T Fiber is the best deal for gig speeds compared to Cox, Spectrum, and WOW!
 Internet.
-Not to mention, if you get AT&T Internet 1000 or higher, you get HBO Max at no extra charge.
+Not to mention, if you get AT&T Internet 1000 or higher, you get Max at no extra charge.

 Still need to do a little comparison shopping?
 Check out these other reviews:

 Is AT&T internet cheap?

 Overall, AT&T’s internet prices are right in line with what you’ll see from other ISPs—or cheaper.
 We think the biggest value is in its fiber internet plans.
 But AT&T’s DSL internet plans are risky since you don’t always know what speed you’ll get.

 - Compared to Cox: AT&T Internet and Cox prices start out even, but Cox’s 1,000 Mbps plan is more expensive than the AT&T Fiber Internet 1,000 plan.

 - Compared to Spectrum: Spectrum plans start out at up to 100 Mbps*, and at that speed you’ll pay more per month for AT&T's 300 Mbps and Up to 140 Mbps plans than if you got Spectrum's 100 Mbps plan.
 However, AT&T’s gig-speed plan is cheaper than Spectrum’s.
 The saving grace?
 Spectrum comes with no equipment fee.